Red Rock Country

 Embark on a thrilling adventure motorcycle journey through some of the most rugged and scenic landscapes of the American West.
 Experience the breathtaking beauty of Unaweep Canyon, often referred to as "Mini Yosemite" for its striking resemblance to California's iconic Yosemite Valley, with towering cliffs and a twisting road that winds through spectacular terrain.

-As we depart the Canyonlands area, and cross the Colorado River again, we head for the spectacular views of Dark Canyon and Bears Ears on our way to the adventure motorcycle retreat of the off-grid 3 Step Hideaway.
+As we depart the Canyonlands area, and cross the Colorado River again, we head for the spectacular views of Dark Canyon and Bears Ears on our way to the adventure motorcycle retreat of the off-grid 3 Step Hideaway, for our final night under the stars before our return journey to Grand Junction via the Divide Road along the Uncompaghre Plateau.

 What sets this adventure apart is the fully supported off-road motorcycle experience, where you’ll travel through some of the most remote and untouched areas of the desert West.
 Forget hotels and crowded campsites—this is about sleeping in the backcountry, cooking and sharing delicious meals, and truly disconnecting from the modern world.